jaeestee/homeworkcoe332/homework07/README.md

   - [Print a Specific Gene](https://github.com/jaeestee/homeworkcoe332/blob/main/homework07/README.md#to-print-specific-data-on-a-gene-run-this-command)
 - [Describing the Gene Data](https://github.com/jaeestee/homeworkcoe332/blob/main/homework07/README.md#describing-the-gene-data)

-# The Data in the Genes
+# The Data in the Genes + Kubernetes
 This homework contains the script ``gene_api.py``.
 This script is a flask and redis application that is used to return data from the Human Genome Organization (HUGO).
 The data returned is explained in the sections below.

 ***gene_api.py***